kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 Spectral methods, the most famous of which is Google's PageRank, aggregate pairwise inputs into a "graph" of interactions, and then take the weights from the graph's _principal eigenvector_.

-In linear algebra, the _eigenvector_ ("self-vector") of a graph or matrix is the vector $$v$$ such that:
+In linear algebra, the _eigenvector_ ("self-vector") of a graph or matrix $$X$$ is the vector $$v$$ such that:

 $$
 Xv = \lambda v
 $$

-We can interpret this vector as the "direction" to which the _whole graph points_, which can be interpreted as a type of "center" or "steady state" of the data ([see visualization](https://en.wikipedia.org/wiki/PageRank#/media/File:Page_rank_animation.gif)).
+We can interpret this vector as representing the "direction" to which the graph "points," which we can interpret as a type of "center" or "steady state" of the data ([see visualization](https://en.wikipedia.org/wiki/PageRank#/media/File:Page_rank_animation.gif)).
 Techniques for decomposing a graph into these components are known as "spectral methods" after the "spectrum" of latent values they reveal (just as white light is divided into a "spectrum" of constituent colors).

-**Ontologically**, spectral methods invert the Bradley-Terry model by taking _interactions_ as the only knowable reality; weights are understood as _summary statistics_, not latent truth.
+**Ontologically**, spectral methods invert the Bradley-Terry model by taking _interactions_ as the only knowable reality; weights are understood as _summary statistics_, not hidden truths.

 **Computationally**, spectral methods are $$O(k^3 + n)$$ in the _number of items_ $$k$$ and the _number of matchups_ $$n$$, requiring $$O(k^2)$$ observations.
 That the computation grows with the number of items, not the number of votes, makes this technique shine in settings where many votes are cast on a small number of items.

-> Note: spectral methods naively require $$O(k^2)$$ observations, but smart pair selection can reduce this to $$O(k)$$ (see "active ranking" below).
+> Note: spectral methods naively require $$O(k^2)$$ observations, but smart pair selection can reduce this to $$O(k)$$ (see "[active ranking](#active-ranking)" below).

-Spectral methods have a history dating at least back to [Keener (1993)](https://www2.math.upenn.edu/~kazdan/312S14/Notes/Perron-Frobenius-football-SIAM1993.pdf).
+Spectral methods have a history dating back to German mathematician [Edmund Landau](https://en.wikipedia.org/wiki/Perron%E2%80%93Frobenius_theorem), who in 1915 described how they could be used to judge the outcomes of competitions.
-Historically, spectral methods were most commonly used for judging tournaments and competitions, in which the "votes" emerge _endogenously_ from interactions among the items themselves (i.e. two teams competing _with each other_, two websites linking _to each other_).
+In this setting, "votes" emerge _endogenously_ from interactions among the items themselves (i.e. two teams competing _with each other_, two websites linking _to each other_).
 In 2018, inspired by projects like [Pol.is](https://pol.is) and [All Our Ideas](https://allourideas.org/), my colleagues at Colony and I [extended these techniques to the domain of social choice](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3317445), modeling votes emerging _exogenously_ as voter judgments.
-This work led to the development of [pairwise.vote](https://pairwise.vote/), the preferred pairwise UI for web3 public goods funding, used in both Optimism's RetroPGF and the first iteration of this year's Deep Funding initiative.
+This work led to the development of [pairwise.vote](https://pairwise.vote/), the preferred pairwise interface for web3 public goods funding, used in both Optimism's RetroPGF and the first iteration of this year's Deep Funding initiative.

-Pairwise methods were historically neglected relative to Bradley-Terry, until the [2015 Rank Centrality paper](https://arxiv.org/pdf/1209.1688) demonstrated both their statistical equivalence and computational advantages.
+Among researchers, spectral methods were historically neglected relative to Bradley-Terry until the [2015 Rank Centrality paper](https://arxiv.org/pdf/1209.1688) demonstrated both their statistical equivalence and computational advantages.
-Perhaps the most important difference between the models is that spectral methods evaluate relationships _globally_ and leverage transitive relationships not explicitly observed: if A beats B, and B beats C, then a spectral method can infer that A likely beats C.
+The key theoretical difference between the models is that spectral methods evaluate relationships _globally_ and leverage transitive relationships not explicitly observed: if A beats B, and B beats C, then a spectral method can infer that A likely beats C.
-This propagation of signal creates more complex interactions, but also allows these methods to produce better results with less data.
+This propagation of signal creates more complex interactions, but also allows these methods to produce better results with the same information.
-Spectral methods are also robust against cycles and other intransitive relationships, for which they produce ties, not contradictions.
+Spectral methods are also robust against cycles and other intransitive relationships, for which they produce ties, not contradictions (see "[intransitivity of preferences](#intransitivity-of-preferences)" below)

 For these reasons, we believe spectral methods are a _strong choice_ for capital allocation, which cares about modeling relationships across an entire ecosystem.